 Yes, you can stop.
-Stopping self-harm can be like quitting abusing drugs or alcohol.
+Stopping self-harm can be like quitting drugs or alcohol.
 It’s challenging, but with support, resources, and a good plan, you can do it!
-You can learn healthier ways to handle your intense feelings, and you can learn to take good care of yourself.
+You can find healthier ways to handle your intense feelings, and you can learn to take good care of yourself.

 How do I stop hurting myself in the moment?

-It’s important to find ways to calm or focus yourself when you feel like self-harming.
-Make a list of non-harmful things that help you feel relaxed and real, such as playing a sport, listening to music, drawing, or reading.
-Keep this list where you can see it so when you feel like hurting yourself you’ll have other options and you can choose to do something else.
+It’s important to find ways to soothe or focus yourself when you feel like self-harming.
+Make a list of non-harmful things that help you feel relaxed and real, such as listening to music, doing something physical, meditating, drawing, or reading.
+Keep this list where you can see it so when you feel like hurting yourself you will have other options and you can choose to do something else.

 Here are some ways to use up nervous energy:

 - Go for a long walk

 Here are some ways to relax and de-stress: